How Declawing Is Done

 The guillotine method is done with a nail trimmer that severs the P3 bone in half, removing the claw and distal (end) part of this bone.

 A third technique, called tenotomy, is not a declaw, but a surgical procedure where the tendons that operate the claw are cut, but the claw remains.
-Care must be taken after this procedure to keep the nails trimmed, so they do not grow into the pad or get snagged on rugs or furniture (the cat doesn't have control over the claw).
+Care must be taken after this procedure to keep the nails trimmed, so they do not grow into the pad or get snagged on rugs or furniture.

-Young (4 months to 8 months), non-overweight cats are better candidates for surgery when the decision to declaw has been made.
+Young (four to eight months), non-overweight cats are better candidates for surgery when the decision to declaw has been made.
 They do experience pain but recover much quicker and with fewer complications than older and/or overweight cats.
-Many veterinarians do administer pain control medication post operatively.
+Many veterinarians do administer pain control medication postoperatively.

-- Nail Caps - Soft Paws: These are non-toxic, soft nail caps that are glued on to the existing trimmed nail.
+- Nail Caps and Soft Paws: These are non-toxic, soft nail caps that are glued on to the existing trimmed nail.

-- Trimming: Trimming the claws regularly is an excellent way to reduce scratching damage and work on training and distracting your cat to use designated scratching areas.
-Here is a photo tutorial of tools needed and techniques for trimming your cat's nails.
+- Trimming: Trimming the claws regularly is an excellent way to reduce scratching damage and to work on training and distracting your cat to use designated scratching areas.
 Most owners do this at home.
 If you are unable to, your vet or groomer can perform this service or teach you how.